Kunena/Kunena-Forum/trunk/legacy/README.txt

 Joomla 1.5.x requires a lot more resources than Joomla 1.0.x.
 Because of that the upload and install of Kunena can take longer than 30 sec on a shared hosting environment.
 Unfortunately this is a very common php timeout setting.
-If you run into this issue you can increase the php time out from 30 to 60 sec.
+If you run into this issue you can increase the php time out from 30 to 120 sec.
 Please see your hosting provider for details.
 Alternatively you may upload the entire package through ftp into a temporary directory.
 Unpack the files an use Joomla's feature to install from a directory.
 This will eliminate the upload and decompress time from the install so it will easily run in less than 30 sec.
-Should you hit this timeout, you first must uninstall the partial Kunena setup.
+Should you hit this timeout, you must first uninstall the partial Kunena setup.
 Depending on where the timeout occurred, you might be required to delete the components/com_kunena and administartor/components/com_kunena directories by hand through either ftp or ssh access of your hosting environment.